Cox-Automotive/alks.js/README.md

 To update the API documentation from the source, run `npm run docs`

 ## Tests
-Run both node.js and browser tests with `npm test` (must have Firefox installed)
+Run both node.js and browser tests with `npm test` (must have Chrome installed)